uccross/uccross.github.io/projects.md

 OpenROAD is the key enabler of successful Chip initiatives like the Google-sponsored [Efabless](efabless.com) that has made possible more than 140 successful tapeouts across a world wide and broad user community.
 The OpenROAD project repository is https://github.com/The-OpenROAD-Project/OpenROAD.

-### Static RAM Generator
+Design of  static RAMs in VLSI designs for good performance and area is generally time-consuming.
+Memory compilers significantly reduce design time for complex analog and mixed-signal designs by allowing designers to explore, verify and configure multiple variants and hence select a design that is optimal for area and performance.
+This project requires the support of memory compilers to [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) based on popular PDKS.
+See link for details:[OpenRAM](https://openram.soe.ucsc.edu)

+### OpenLane Memory Design Macro Floorplanning

   * **Topics**: `Memory Compilers`, `OpenRAM`, `Programmable RAM`
   * **Skills**: python, basic knowledge of memory design, VLSI technology, PDK, Verilog
   * **Difficulty**: Medium
   * **Mentor**: Matthew Guthaus  <mailto:mrg@ucsc.edu>, Mehdi Saligane <mailto:mehdi@umich.edu>

-Design of  static RAMs in VLSI designs for good performance and area is generally time-consuming.
-Memory compilers significantly reduce design time for complex analog and mixed-signal designs by allowing designers to explore, verify and configure multiple variants and hence select a design that is optimal for area and performance.
-This project requires the support of memory compilers to [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) based on popular PDKS.
-See link for details:[OpenRAM](https://openram.soe.ucsc.edu)
+Improve and verify OpenLane design planning with OpenRAM memories.
+Specifically, this project will utilize the macro placer/floorplanner and resolve any issues for memory placement.
+Issues that will need to be addressed may include power supply connectivity, ability to rotate memory macros, and solving pin-access issues.

+### OpenLane Memory Design Timing Analysis

+  * **Topics**: `Memory Compilers`, `OpenRAM`, `Programmable RAM`
+  * **Skills**: python, basic knowledge of memory design, VLSI technology, PDK, Verilog
+  * **Difficulty**: Medium
+  * **Mentor**: Matthew Guthaus  <mailto:mrg@ucsc.edu>, Mehdi Saligane <mailto:mehdi@umich.edu>

+Improve and verify OpenLane Static Timing Analysis using OpenRAM generated library files.
+Specifically, this will include verifying setup/hold conditions as well as creating additional checks such as minimum period, minimum pulse width, etc. Also, the project will add timing information to Verilog behavioral model.

+### OpenLane Memory Macro PDK Support

+  * **Topics**: `Memory Compilers`, `OpenRAM`, `Programmable RAM`
+  * **Skills**: python, basic knowledge of memory design, VLSI technology, PDK, Verilog
+  * **Difficulty**: Medium
+  * **Mentor**: Matthew Guthaus  <mailto:mrg@ucsc.edu>, Mehdi Saligane <mailto:mehdi@umich.edu>

+Integrate and verify FreePDK45 OpenRAM memories with an OpenLane FreePDK45 design flow.
+Specifically, OpenLane has been restricted to Skywater 130nm, but OpenRoad supports FreePDK45 (which is the same as Nangate45).
+This project will create a design using OpenRAM memories with the new OpenLane flow.

 ### VLSI Power Planning and Analysis